 You don’t need to make the same mistakes!
 We’ve compiled the top mistakes made by attorneys looking for phone coverage and are going to walk you through exactly how to avoid each one.

 Three Mistakes To Avoid Making When Hiring A Receptionist

-Hiring your next receptionist can take a lot off your plate and help you maximize your billable time.
+Hiring your next law firm receptionist can take a lot off your plate and help you maximize your billable time.
 But what should you avoid doing in the process?

 Not Doing Enough Research

 This first mistake comes down to many attorneys being unaware that there is even anything to research.
 All answering services are the same, right?
 Wrong.
 Just as you would interview an in-house receptionist, you’ll need to interview answering services or virtual receptionists.
 Your friend who owns a chiropractic practice might have an answering service they swear by, but your law firm’s needs are going to be much different.
 It’s important to determine exactly what you are looking for in your receptionist before signing on with the first one you hear about.

 - Do they allow you to customize your greeting and intake questions?

 - Do they schedule appointments and sell consults, or do they simply take messages and you will need to call your leads back later to schedule?